 - Sharps and Medical waste (needles, scalpels, etc.)

 How Much Can I Bring?

-State law limits the total amount your business may transport to 5 gallons or 50 pounds (or up to 2 spent lead batteries) per trip, and 27 gallons or 220 pounds per month.
+State law limits the total amount your business may transport up to 27 gallons or 220 pounds per month.
 No individual container may be over 5 gallons or 50 pounds in weight.

 How to Package

 All materials must be labeled and packaged in sturdy, non leaking containers.
 Tighten all lids.
 No individual container may be greater than 5 gallons or 50 pounds in size.
 Package all wastes in original containers if possible.
 If you have a leaking container, place it in a larger container no larger than 5 gallons (such as a plastic bucket available from hardware stores).
 Small leaking containers can be placed individually inside double ziplock bags.
 Always include an original label, MSDS or note with information that identifies the waste contents.
 Do not mix different wastes in the same container.

 Place the materials upright in your vehicle and prop them so they will not slip or tip over.
 For safety, transport the materials in your vehicle’s trunk or truck bed, away from the passenger compartment.
 No Hazardous Waste Manifest or transporter registration is required for eligible businesses.

 What Happens Next?